tall15421542-lab/ticket-master/deployment/k8s-configs/overlays/4-instance-perf/README.md

 | 4th round | 30,529           | 0.005   | 2.074   | 4.504   | 0%          |
 | 5th round | 31,002           | 0.005   | 2.405   | 3.639   | 0%          |
 | **Avg**   | **30,668**       | **0.005** | **2.471** | **3.713** | **0%** |

+## Conclusion
+1. For 200,000 concurrent requests, each pod serves approximately 50,000 concurrent requests with only 35% processing time for p90 and p95 compared to [two instances test](https://github.com/tall15421542-lab/ticket-master/tree/main/deployment/k8s-configs/overlays/2-instance-perf-with-jetty-client#-server-trace-sampled).
+2. For 350,000 concurrent requests, each pod served 87,500 concurrent requests with only 55% — 60% processing time for p90 and p95 compared to [two instances test](https://github.com/tall15421542-lab/ticket-master/tree/main/deployment/k8s-configs/overlays/2-instance-perf-with-jetty-client#-server-trace-sampled).
+P50 took only 5ms, which is 500% faster.
+3. These results indicate that the client machine (load generator) might be a bottleneck.
+We observed improved server-side latency with a more powerful client instance, likely due to reduced network I/O wait time and better concurrency handling on the client side.
+4. Traces spanned over 40 seconds, indicating that the load was not applied in a tight enough time window to fully stress the system at once.
+Additionally, maximum CPU utilization remained around 35%, and memory usage peaked at 27%, suggesting the bottleneck may not be on the client resource.
+Instead, HTTP/2 client configuration (e.g., max streams, connection pooling) may limit actual concurrency levels.

 ## Note: JVM Warm-Up